-Every year, more than $82,000 is given away through ALSC's professional awards and grants, and scholarships.
-Awards and grants are listed here; for information about scholarships please click here.
+Every year, more than $100,000 is given away through ALSC's professional awards, grants, and scholarships.
+Please click on the individual award or grant for application information.
+For information about scholarships please click here.

 This $3,000 grant is sponsored by Candlewick Press in honor of author Kate DiCamillo and the themes represented in her books.
 The grant will be awarded to a library with exceptional outreach to underserved populations in efforts to help them continue their service.